ChristophNeumann/IPCP/README.md

 IPCP_on_granular_instances
 IPCP_on_nongranular_instances
 ```
-These scripts load the models from the ```/minlplib_instances```, run the IPCP on these models, print and summarize the results.
+These scripts load the models from ```/minlplib_instances```, run the IPCP on these models and print and summarize the results.

 Note that mainly due to interfacing times between Pyomo and the LP/NLP solver, applying the IPCP to problems may take significantly longer than the reported run time.
 The latter corresponds to the time spent in the LP/NLP solver and thus excludes interfacing times and is hence closer to the time the method would actually take when integrated into a solver.